-Tommy left the theater, vowing not to let this episode pass without some resolution.
-He was sure that the theatre had violated his legal rights as well as the rights of other moviegoers, particularly by showing all of those commercials.
-He returned home, found his Business Law textbook, and began to consider various legal actions he could pursue.
+Tammy left the theater, vowing not to let this episode pass without some resolution.
+She was sure that the theatre had violated her legal rights as well as the rights of other moviegoers, particularly by showing all of those commercials.
+She returned home, found her Business Law textbook, and began to consider various legal actions she could pursue.
 There had to be some recourse.

-Tommy, remembering a few things from a Business Law course he had taken, wrote a letter to Mr. Mull T. Plex, the owner of the Royal Theatre.
-In the letter Tommy expressed his dissatisfaction with the showing of the commercials and indicated to Mr. Plex that he was going to pursue legal recourse including the possibility of filing a class action lawsuit.
+Tammy, remembering a few things from a Business Law course she had taken, wrote a letter to Ms. Sandra Plex, the owner of the Royal Theatre.
+In the letter Tammy expressed her dissatisfaction with the showing of the commercials and indicated to Ms. Plex that she was going to pursue legal recourse including the possibility of filing a class action lawsuit.